Elliot Stabler: Return to Law & Order with Organized Crime

 On March 31, 2020, NBC announced that it had ordered a 13-episode series with Meloni reprising his role as Stabler in a then-untitled SVU spinoff, to be produced by Dick Wolf.
 Later announced as Law & Order: Organized Crime, the new series centers on an organized crime task force.
 Meloni's spin-off was initially slated for a fall release; plans for the series, however, were delayed to 2021.
 As a result of this, plans for him to appear in the 22nd-season premiere of Law & Order: Special Victims Unit were subsequently scrapped, the show-runner, Warren Leight, deciding to wait until the night of Meloni's spin-off new premiere date.

 Appearances on other shows

 Stabler appears in three episodes of Law & Order and one episode of Law & Order: Trial by Jury.
-Since his return to Law & Order: Special Victims Unit, he has made eight guest appearances to date.
+Since his return to Law & Order: Special Victims Unit, he has made thirteen guest appearances to date.